ldipotetjob/datasets/football/README.md

 # Overview

-This repository contains historical football data from three main European football leagues: La Liga (Spain), Serie A (Italy), and the Premier League (England).
+This repository contains historical football data from three main European football leagues: La Liga (Spain), Serie A (Italy), Champions league and the Premier League (England).
 The data spans several decades, providing valuable insights into the performance of teams and players over time.

 ## La Liga Information